mcds-cmu/11632/f24/syllabus/index.md

 TR, 08:00AM - 09:20AM, TEP 1403

-## Contents and Schedule
+## Course Description

+The Data Science Capstone and Data Science Capstone Research courses (11-632 and 11-635) are a continuation of the MCDS Capstone course sequence.
+Students will build upon the foundation laid in the Data Science Capstone Planning course (11-634) as they work towards completing their assigned capstone projects.

+Upon completing the full MCDS Capstone course sequence (11-634, 11-632, 11-635), students should be able to:
+- Analyze computational data science problems in different application domains and critique solutions to those problems.
+- Design, implement and evaluate a software solution (comprising software system(s) and/or machine learning model(s)) on real world datasets at real world scale.
+- Organize, present, and report on a real-world data science project in collaboration with other researchers/programmers.

+## Course Format

+In-person class sessions are held twice a week, with the scheduled dates available in the [course calendar]({{ site.baseurl }}/f24/schedule/)).

-Student teams will work on their assigned Capstone projects under the supervision of the project advisor and, where applicable, in collaboration with other students/faculty.
+Outside of class meetings, student teams will work on their assigned Capstone projects under the supervision of the project advisor and, where applicable, in collaboration with other students/faculty.

-Class sessions are noted on the scheduled dates below.
-Fall plan feedback sessions, bi-weekly standups and midterm check-ins are to be held in-person during class meeting times.

-There are three evaluation milestones, a draft, and final report, and a final presentation.
-There are multiple review assignments: bi-weekly standup reviews, midterm peer review, final peer review, and end-of-semester internal evaluation.

-## Assessment
+## Course Organization

-The grade will consist of an assessment of both the quality of the data science experiment, its results, the technical process over the course of the semester as well as your evaluation by your peers.

-The course grade will be based on the following:
-- Fall Plan (required, feedback provided): 0%
-- Participation: 5%
-- Weekly Standups (in-class & with TA) : 10%
-- Bi-weekly Project Associate Feedback on Standups: 5%
-- Midterm Check-in: 5%
+The primary objective of the Data Science Capstone and Data Science Capstone Research courses is to guide you through the completion of a comprehensive data science project, building on the foundation established in the Data Science Capstone Planning course.
+Throughout these courses, you will deepen your technical expertise, enhance your collaboration skills, and further develop your ability to carry a project from initial planning through to final execution and presentation.

+In this course, you will:

+- Develop and submit a Fall Plan, outlining your project goals and receiving feedback to guide your progress.
+- Actively participate in class by providing feedback to teams as a Project Associate during weekly standups.
+- Receive bi-weekly feedback from Project Associates to help refine your project direction.
+- Engage in a Midterm Check-in to evaluate your progress and address any challenges.
-- Midterm Peer Review: 5%
+- Participate in Midterm Peer Reviews, providing and receiving constructive feedback.
-- The draft report is expected to be content-complete, i.e., no missing results, no missing sections, no text with grammatical issues as well as understandable diagrams and proper treatment of related work: 5%
+- Submit a content-complete draft report, ensuring that all sections are well-developed and free of errors.
-- Final report is where you work out issues that arise during your final presentation, which will be graded as if it were submitted to a peer-reviewed workshop. **You will also receive reviews from 11-631 students**: 20%
+- Prepare a Final Report, incorporating feedback from your final presentation, which will be evaluated as if submitted to a peer-reviewed workshop.
-- Final presentation: 20%
+- Deliver a Final Presentation of your project, demonstrating your results and insights.
-- Project Code Repository: 5%
+- Maintain a Project Code Repository, documenting your technical process and decisions.
-- End-of-Semester Internal Evaluation: 5%
-- Individual Growth (Updated PLOs & PLOs Reflection): 5%
+- Conduct an End-of-Semester Internal Evaluation to appraise the overall quality of your project and to evaluate both your own and your teammate’s contributions to the project and each other’s learning.
+- Reflect on your Individual Growth as a data scientist, updating your Personal Learning Objectives (PLOs) and submitting a reflection on your development.

-Students are expected to take ownership of the project, take the initiative in driving the development forward and autonomously seek help when getting stuck.
-If requirements are unclear at any point, please talk to your project mentor or the instructors.
-For a detailed rubric of how the system, experiment, and results are assessed, you will be directed to the grading criteria document as posted on Canvas during the semester.
+Throughout the course, you are expected to take ownership of your project, proactively seek assistance when needed, and consult with your project mentor or instructors if any requirements are unclear.
+Detailed grading criteria will be provided on Canvas to guide you through the assessment process.

 ## Technical Process Criteria